Mercedes Rose

 Mercedes Rose (born Mercedes Cochran) is an American actress and voice-over artist.
+She is best known as the voice actress of Rosalina in the Mario franchise from 2007 to 2010, beginning with Super Mario Galaxy.

-She portrayed the mother of the title character (played by Rose's real-life daughter) in the YouTube series The Haunting of Sunshine Girl.
+She is also known for portraying the mother of the title character (played by Rose's real-life daughter) in the YouTube series The Haunting of Sunshine Girl.

 Early years

 Born Mercedes Cochran, Rose graduated from Milwaukie High School in 1990.
 Her parents were divorced.

 Career

 She was the original voice of the Mario character Rosalina, having voiced the character in the following games: Super Mario Galaxy, Mario Kart Wii, Super Mario Galaxy 2, and Super Mario 3D All-Stars.
 She was succeeded by Kerri Kane.

 Rose, her daughter (Paige McKenzie), and film producer Nick Hagen formed Coat Tale Productions to produce the YouTube series.

 Personal life

 Rose married massage therapist Jeremiah Cook in 1993.
 They have three children.